swagatKS/testrepo/README.md

 # testrepo
-I'm just getting started with git so just creating a repository for testing.
+I'm just getting started with git, so I'm just creating a repository for testing.

+It's a markdown file in this repository.